landiluigi746/portfolio/README.md

 # portfolio

-My personal portfolio, made with HTML, CSS and JS
+This is my personal portfolio, made simply with HTML, CSS and JS.